Italian employee with master’s in international communications loves working for U.S. Army

-Giulia Leonardi is an administrative support assistant for the Army Field Support Battalion-Africa Directorate of Supply at Leghorn Army Depot in Livorno, Italy.
-Leonardi completed her master’s degree in foreign languages and international communications from the Universita' degli Studi Guglielmo Marconi in Rome last week.
-(U.S. Army courtesy photo)
+LIVORNO, Italy – When Giulia Leonardi accepted a job offer with Army Field Support Battalion-Africa at the Leghorn Army Depot and Army Prepositioned Stocks-2 worksite in Livorno during the summer of 2023, she was working on her master’s degree in foreign languages and international communications.

+The Italian host nation employee and administrative support assistant at AFSBn-Africa’s directorate of supply said working for the U.S. Army is the right fit for her, and she’s very happy she accepted the job offer.

+“I love my job,” said Leonardi who completed her master’s degree from the Universita' degli Studi Guglielmo Marconi in Rome last week.
+“I love talking with people.
+I’m engaged in the workflow, and I’m using English every day.
+The focus of my degree was English literature and English language, and now I’m using English every day while doing my job.
+I have to be honest.
+I love it.”

 |Date Taken: